 - Varying the resources: Hire more people or move people from/to your department.
 This is the most difficult vertex to vary, because of the human element.
 It takes time to find the right candidate and there is always a learning curve for people to catch up.
 Also, there are limits to this approach, nine women can't deliver a baby in one month.

 Many agile methodologies such as SCRUM and XP advocates time-boxing—varying scope only.
 If you are new to agile and are used to long release cycles, it might be a good approach to enforce shortening your cycles.
-Though it’s counterproductive to be rigid with your process, so keep an open mind to varying the other vertices as you get accustomed to small releases.
+Keep in mind it's counterproductive to be rigid with your process, so be open to varying the other vertices as you get accustomed to small releases.

 Breaking a release into two